Luojiahong/rtm/README.md

 It's recommended that you install this package into a new [conda](https://docs.conda.io/projects/conda/en/latest/index.html) environment containing all of the packages listed in the [Dependencies](#dependencies) section.

 To create a new conda environment for use with _rtm_, execute the following terminal command:
 ```
 $ conda create -n rtm -c conda-forge cartopy gdal obspy utm xarray
 ```
-This creates a new environment called `rtm` with all published _rtm_ dependencies installed.
+This creates a new environment called `rtm` with all **almost all** _rtm_ dependencies installed (see below).
 In addition to published packages, _rtm_ requires the [_waveform_collection_](https://github.com/uafgeotools/waveform_collection) package.